AmpersandTarski/TheToolsWeUse/making-docker-images.md

 ```
 If you need to install docker, follow the instructions on https://docs.docker.com/engine/installation .

+## 4. Building an Ampersand image
+RAP is built on Ampersand and is compiled with Ampersand.
+For this reason, the RAP image builds on an Ampersand image.
+Run *./build-basecontainers.sh* to build the initial ampersand container that serves as a base for the RAP3 application
+  this base images holds all required packages and the (at that moment) latest version of the ampersand compiler
+  the workflow around this container can/should be improved since now the easiest way to rebuild is to remove the container (*docker rmi ampersand:latest*)

 ## 4. Making a Docker image

 I cloned `https://github.com/docker-ampersand/docker-ampersand`into `/home/ampersandadmin/docker-ampersand by the following command`: